-As workers and movers, we’re constantly told what the shape and curve and position of our backs should be, to “sit up straight,” and closely study the ergonomics of our office chairs.
-But when prodded, these and other beliefs surrounding posture turn out to be as baseless as they are ubiquitous.
+As workers and movers, we’re constantly told what the shape, curve, position of our backs should be, to “sit up straight,” and closely study the ergonomics of our office chairs.
+But when prodded, these and other beliefs surrounding perfect posture turn out to be as baseless as they are ubiquitous.
 Some might even be hurting us.
+So is good posture a myth?

 “There’s this narrative of, like, ‘Oh, my God, if I slouch, I’m going to rupture my disk,’ or ‘I’m going to pull my disk.’
 And I’m going to be the Hunchback of Notre Dame when I’m 70,” says Kevin Wernli, Ph.D., a physiotherapist in Perth, Australia.
 “It perpetuates and promotes this narrative that our bodies are fragile and vulnerable.
 And they’re not.”